 This is the section where you will set up the skills module to operate in your site and to add managers, admins, and User Roles.
-It's important to understand that when setting up the Skills module, it its always best to understand your current Skills and Training processes.
-If you current system is a manual/paper based system, then it is always best to attempt to mimic current systems, but digitally in L2L.
+It's important to understand that when setting up the Skills module, it is always best to understand your current Skills and Training processes.
+If you current system is a manual or paper based system, then it is always best to attempt to mimic current systems, but to do so digitally in L2L.
 This causes far less disruption to the process.
-Users and trainers merely need to learn the new tasks of managing the training process digitally without the added stress of learning a whole new training process.
+Users and trainers merely need to learn the new tasks of managing the training process electronically without the added stress of learning a whole new training process.

 - Set a color to identify trainers: Trainers are those who are certified to train others on specific lines in your site.

-- Reset a user's skill level to the lowest level after X many days of inactivity: This is designed to set the number of days that you want a person's skill level to reset to 'needs training' if they no longer work on the line or use the skill.
+- Reset a user's skill level to the lowest level after X many days of inactivity: This is designed to set the number of days after which you want a person's skill level to reset to 'needs training' if they no longer work on the line or use the skill.

 - Example: A person is trained on line A, however, was transferred to line B for 182 days.
 If that person returned to work on line A, they would have to be retrained because of the possibility that the skills have been updated since they worked on that line.

 - The calculation used to consider an Operator is trained:

 (One Skill Required / Operators work only on trained positions/stations on the Cell.)